Skip to Content

 3. Bootstrap the timelock roles and renounce deployer admin

-4. Run audit/fix cycle while quartet upgrades are still available
+4. Complete verification while quartet upgrades are still available

 5. When ready for permanent finality, schedule the freeze-and-burn batch